nirenjan/go-overlord/README.md

 ## Installation

-1. Clone the Overlord repository and add the path to your PATH environment variable
+1. Clone the Overlord repository.
+2. Add the path to your PATH environment variable.
+Alternatively, you can create a symbolic link to *<overlord-path>*/overlord from a folder in your PATH.
 2. Make sure your name and e-mail address is set in the global git configuration
 3. Run `overlord init` and it will automatically take care of the rest.